Pollock, Charles C. (Charles Cecil), b. 1902 d. 1988

 REELS 4213-4215: Autobiographical writings; family correspondence, including letters to Charles from his parents Stella and LeRoy Pollock and his brothers Jay, Frank, Sanford and a note from Jackson; correspondence with his first wife Elizabeth, 1929-1935; letters from Mrs. Thomas Hart Benton (Rita), Charles Seeger, Leo Huberman, and Myles Horton; files on Jackson Pollock, calligraphy and printing, exhibitions, grants, technique, and Michigan State University projects; writings by Pollock; a 15 p. transcript of a 1979 interview conducted by Paul Sporn of Wayne State University, concerning the Federal Art Project in Michigan; a color woodblock print; tear sheets of political cartoons; exhibition catalogs and other printed materials; and family and personal photographs.

-UNMICROFILMED: Letters from Charles to Elizabeth Pollock, 1929-1986; letters from Sylvia, LeRoy, Stella, Alma and Francesca Pollock to Elizabeth, 1929-193 and 1981-1990; correspondence with Elizabeth regarding Charles Pollock, 1965-1990, and 2 letters from Elizabeth regarding the screen adaptation of Jeffrey Potter's biography of Jackson Pollock and of his mother Stella, and one letter to her son Jeremy regarding early drawings by Charles, 1994; photographs of Charles, Elizabeth and Jeremy Pollock and photographs of works of art; a 1981 limited edition publication of THESE INTENSITIES with poems by Sylvia Winter and drawings by Charles Pollock; clippings, 1930-1990; and exhibition announcements, 1979-1984.
+UNMICROFILMED: Correspondence includes letters from Charles to Elizabeth Pollock, 1929-1986; letters from Sylvia, LeRoy, Stella, Alma and Francesca Pollock to Elizabeth, 1929-1990; correspondence with Elizabeth regarding Charles Pollock, 1965-1990, and 2 letters from Elizabeth regarding the screen adaptation of Jeffrey Potter's biography of Jackson Pollock and of his mother Stella, and one letter to her son Jeremy regarding early drawings by Charles, 1994; photocopies of correspondence between Jackson and Charles Pollock and between Jackson and Stella Pollock; photocopies of letters from Thomas Hart Benton, 1927-1959; and drafts of three letters from Pollock to Thomas Hart and Rita Benton, 1947-1975.
+Photographs are of Charles, Elizabeth and Jeremy Pollock and works of art.
+Printed material includes a 1981 limited edition publication of THESE INTENSITIES with poems by Sylvia Winter and drawings by Charles Pollock; clippings, 1930-1990; and exhibition announcements, 1979-1984.

 Biographical/Historical Note: Painter, mural painter and instructor; Michigan and Paris, France.
 First wife Elizabeth.
 Older brother of Jackson Pollock.
 Studied with Thomas Hart Benton, Art Students League.
 Art instructor, Michigan State University 1942-1967.